MicrosoftDocs/cross-device/project-rome-docs/remote-sessions/how-to-guide-for-windows.md

-# Using Windows to implement Remote Sessions
+# Implementing Remote Sessions for Windows

 The Windows related how-to and API pages for Project Rome are included in the UWP section of the Microsoft docs site.
 Check out the following articles to learn how to implement Remote Sessions for Windows apps: